 Marine Corps Day.
 10 November.
 The Marine Corps was established by Congress on 11 July 1798 to serve under the Department of the Navy.
 Marine Corps Day was celebrated on 11 July by the Corps from its first birthday in 1799 until 1921.
 The date was changed in 1921 to 10 November to reflect the original establishment of the Marine Corps on 10 November 1775 to assist the navy during the Revolutionary War, after which the Corps was disbanded.
 The Marine Corps still observes this day, while participating in Armed Forces Day as well.

 Coast Guard Day.
 4 August.
 On that day in 1790 the Treasury Department under Alexander Hamilton established the Revenue Cutter Service, to enforce the first US tariff laws.
 The Revenue Cutter Service has been in service ever since, becoming the Coast Guard on its merger with the Lifesaving Service in 1915.
 The day is still observed in the Coast Guard, which also participates in Armed Forces Day.
-The Coast Guard is unique among the military's five armed services in that it is both military and law enforcement; in 1967 it was transferred from Treasury to the then new Department of Transportation, then on 25 February 2003 it was transferred again to then recently created Department of Homeland Security, but as before in wartime at the direction of the President or Congress it can be transferred to the Navy under the Department of Defense.
+The Coast Guard is unique among the military's five armed services in that it is both military and law enforcement; in 1967 it was transferred from Treasury to the then new Department of Transportation, then on 25 February 2003 it was transferred again to then recently created Department of Homeland Security, but as before, at the direction of the President, or by Congress in declaration of war, it can be transferred to the Navy under the Department of Defense.

 What's this got to do with the Lutheran faith?
 Among the many other benefits, our armed forces have secured a country where we are free to form our congregations and church bodies, and not, unlike the countries from which many of our ancestors came, have to fight over what will be the church funded by the state or fight to be allowed to be part of the state church.